 The establishment of an international nomenclature represents a marketing asset as well as a public health issue!

-The Cosmetic, Toiletry and Fragrance Association (CTFA), an American association of cosmetic manufacturers, is the originator of the International Nomenclature of Cosmetic Ingredients, which was developed in 1973.
+The Cosmetic, Toiletry and Fragrance Association (CTFA) is an American association of cosmetic manufacturers.
+It is the originator of the International Nomenclature of Cosmetic Ingredients, which was developed in 1973.

 Since 2007, the Cosmetic, Toiletry and Fragrance Association has become the Personal Care Products Council (PCPC).
 This association still oversees the international nomenclature for cosmetic products, which is developed by the International Nomenclature Committee (INC).
 Ingredients are listed in the International Cosmetic Ingredient Dictionary and Handbook, of which the wINCI (Web Based Ingredient Dictionary) is the searchable version.

 3. The operating rules of the INCI nomenclature